 And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Christ.Luke 2:26(NASB)

-Heavenly Father, thank You for the beautiful example of Simeon, the godly old man, who was given the beautiful promise that he would not see death, until he had seen Jesus - the promised Messiah and Saviour of the world.
-May we demonstrate the same righteous devotion to You as we look in eager expectation for His any day return.
-Teach me Your way; illuminate my heart; guide me into all truth I pray and align my thought to Your thoughts.. so that my life may honour to Your name.
+Heavenly Father, thank You for the beautiful example of Simeon, the godly old man who was given the beautiful promise that he would not see death until he had seen Jesus - the promised Messiah and Saviour of the world.
+May I demonstrate the same righteous devotion to You as I look, in eager expectation, for His any day return.
+Teach me Your way, illuminate my heart, guide me into all truth, I pray, and align my thoughts to Your thoughts so that my life may honour to Your name.
 This I ask in Jesus' name, AMEN.